doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

 - Navigate to http://127.0.0.1/YOURLS/admin
   - or docker
   - or docker http://127.0.0.1:8080/YOURLS/admin
-- Click Install YOURLS
+- Click **Install YOURLS**
 - Click the link to the admin page
-- Log in (credentials in config.php)
+- Log in (credentials in config.php, default: username/password)
-- Optionally create a web page the home directory that non-admins will see (e.g., htdocs/YOURLS/index.php)
+- Optionally create a web page the home directory that non-admins will see (e.g., /var/www/html/YOURLS/index.php)
 - Remove the unneeded files from the YOURLS directory, such as "setup.php", "readme.html", the sample files, the git folders, etc.

 ### Lychee